genomewalker/refine-contigs/README.md

 ![assets/images/refineC-methano-basicMH.png](assets/images/refineC-methano-basicMH.png#center)

-This is not exlcusive of Megahit, with SPAdes we have similar situations.
-Here the missambly cover different regions and different strand:
+This is not exclusive of Megahit; with SPAdes, we have similar situations.
+Here the misassembly cover different regions and different strand:

 ![assets/images/refineC-methano-SPAdes.png](assets/images/refineC-methano-SPAdes.png#center)